berkeley-stat159/project-iota/README.md

 This repository works on [Working Memory in Healthy and Schizophrenic Individuals] (https://openfmri.org/dataset/ds000115).
 Before running analysis, you should first download dataset used for our analysis.
 Do this by getting into `data/` directory then calling `make data`.

+Thanks to Jarrod Millman, Matthew Brett, Ross Barnowski and J-B Poline for their instructions throughout the semester.
 ## Contributors

 - Jie Li ([`Jay4869`](https://github.com/Jay4869))